-With support from Knight Foundation and the Democracy Fund, AJP is a new effort to reinvigorate local news through the power of venture philanthropy.
+With support from Knight Foundation, Emerson Collective, Arnold Ventures, Craig Newmark Philanthropies and the Facebook Journalism Project, the American Journalism Project is a new effort to reinvigorate local news through the power of venture philanthropy.
 It was co-founded by local news entrepreneurs — Elizabeth Green (Chalkbeat) and John Thornton (Texas Tribune) — to capitalize on the lessons they have learned and convictions they have developed over the past decade.

-The American Journalism Project will be the first venture philanthropy organization dedicated to local news.
+The American Journalism Project is the first venture philanthropy organization dedicated to local news.
 We will make direct grants to an ecosystem of news organizations that believe access to civic information is a public service in and of itself.

-We are raising support to create the Vanguard Local News Fund I, which we will use to make course-altering grants to a set of enterprising local news organizations.
-Our supporters will be at the forefront of philanthropic leadership by adopting a national perspective on a local problem.
+The AJP raises support to create the Vanguard Local News Fund I, which we will use to make course-altering grants to a set of enterprising local news organizations.
+The AJP supporters will be at the forefront of philanthropic leadership by adopting a national perspective on a local problem.

 Our long-term goal is to catalyze an incremental $1 billion in annual financial support for independent local news.
 The organizations AJP supports will pioneer this new economic model: sophisticated commercial media strategy and tactics supported by a step-function increase in journalism philanthropy.